May 2026 · Kigali, Rwanda

 Dr. Laurie Bailey

-Dr. Laurie Bailey is a trauma-informed leadership educator and researcher with 20+ years of experience in high-stakes clinical, research, and mission-driven environments — including work as a Behavior Modification Specialist with Our Father's Children.
+Dr. Laurie Bailey is a trauma-informed leadership educator and researcher with 20+ years of experience in high-stakes clinical, research, and mission-driven environments — including work as a behavior modification specialist with Our Father's Children.

 "Trauma-informed care isn't a program.
 It's a posture — a way of asking what happened to you, not what's wrong with you."